Want to get a handle on your company’s growth?

 Let’s continue with the verticals in the example from Step 1:

 These are all licensed medical service providers.

-We shouldn’t target all 4 of the verticals in the market of medical service providers, so how do we choose?
+Since we shouldn’t target all four of the verticals in the market of medical service providers at the same time, how do we choose?

-First, we narrow it down to three segments.
+First, we narrow it down to three segments and move from there.